ropensci/beastier/README.md

 `beastier` cannot do everything `BEAST2` can.

-* Remove: install BEAST2, use [`beastierinstall`](https://github.com/richelbilderbeek/beastierinstall)
+- Install BEAST2:
+  this is removed from this package to follow CRAN rules.
+  Use the non-CRAN package [`beastierinstall`](https://github.com/richelbilderbeek/beastierinstall) to do so.
-* Experimental: Continue a BEAST2 run
+- Continue a BEAST2 run:
-* Untested: Setup BEAGLE
+  this is an experimental feature.
+- Setup BEAGLE:
+  this is an untested feature

 ## There is a feature I miss